Nano-scale Development of Plasmonic Amplifiers Based on 2D Materials

 Introduction

 The library of 2D materials is growing at a rapid rate driven by the potential extraordinary electronic applications that they can offer.
-In parallel, terahertz (THz) technologies have continued to draw great interest due to the many applications that can have a profound impact, but have continuously been hindered due to the low power and wide-scale applicability of current THz source technologies.
+In parallel, terahertz (THz) technologies have continued to draw great interest due to the many applications that it can have a profound impact on, but it has continuously been hindered due to the low power and wide-scale applicability of current THz source technologies.

 THz Surface Plasmonics